Power Court: Luton Town football stadium gains planning permission

 Planning permission for Luton Town's new home at Power Court was granted at a Luton Borough Council meeting.

-As well as the 23,000-seat stadium, the development will have bars, restaurants, a hotel and housing.
+As well as the 23,000-seat stadium, the development will have a live entertainment venue, homes and retail.

 Gary Sweet, chief executive of the League One club, said he was keen to make Power Court "something the town can be proud of".